I recently came across a gem of an interview on the site Hoops Hype with the great Gregg Popovich, Head Coach of the San Antonio Spurs.

 Gregg Popovich: Sometimes when I hear people talk about character I think it’s a little too general of a term.
 We’ve all seen a million books on it and everybody’s got a different definition of what makes up character.
 People always say our teams have character and they know how to win, know how to lose, all sorts of those things.
 I try to be a little more specific in my definition, especially when it comes to the character of players we bring in.

-Another important point: Consider character before someone joins the team, not after.
+Another important point shines through in the quote above: Consider character before someone joins the team, not after.
 After they’ve joined it’s too late.

 Poppovich exemplifies great teaching and strategy, but his ability to select the right players remains a crucial key to his success.